willfarrell/alfred-pkgman-workflow/CONTRIBUTING.md

 - [ ] Installed `.alfredworkflow` file from repo before making changes.
 - [ ] Update the version in the workflow title.
 Double-click the workflow to edit.
-- [ ] Increase the version number in `update.json`[^updateJson].
+- [ ] Increase the version number in `update.json`.
+Right-click the workflow in Alfred, click `Show in Finder`.
+The `update.json` file will be in that folder.

 - [ ] Increase the version number in `current-version.json`.
 - [ ] If needed include a large icon in the `src/icon-src/` folder that has square dimensions.
 - [ ] If needed include a cached icon in the `sec/icon-cache/` folder that 256x256 pixels.
 Alfred creates these when you insert an image into a workflow.
-You can get this from inside the `.alfredworkflow`[^iconCache].
+You can get this from inside the `.alfredworkflow`.
+Right-click the workflow in Alfred, click `Show in Finder`.
+The `--hash-value--.png` file will be in that folder.
+Copy to `/src/icon-cache` and rename.
 - [ ] If needed add a screenshot.
 Use ⌘ (command) + ⇧ (shift) + 4, press ␣ (space), then click on the Alfred window to create a clean screen shot.
 Place in the `screenshots` folder.
 - [ ] Update README.md with new version and any additional screenshots.
 - [ ] Export workflow to repo folder.
 Right-click the workflow in Alfred, click `Export...`.
 Don't include the `(v1.0)` in the name.